thiagomata/page/cases/ideia-alexandria.md

 ---

 IDEIA is a survey company that provides demographic analysis and microtargeting services to political campaigns, non-profits, and corporations.
-The company was founded in 2011 and has developed a unique methodology that integrates traditional and modern information-gathering techniques, utilizing crowdsourcing for anthropological studies to innovate in public opinion research.
+Founded in 2011, it has developed a unique methodology that integrates traditional and modern information-gathering techniques.
+For example, it utilizes crowdsourcing for anthropological studies to innovate in public opinion research.

 I guided the company's development of its IT infrastructure and products, improving the company's development process and training policy, defining the career ladder, reporting the company strategy and vision to investors, improving the observability and monitoring, evaluating product existing and new features with clients, measuring their engagement and feedback, and optimizing the cloud infrastructure for scalability and reliability while reducing the cost.